U.S. firm CrowdStrike claims success in deterring Chinese hackers

 CrowdStrike was later hired by the second firm that the same Chinese group attempted to breach and expelled them from that company's networks, only to have them repeatedly seek to break back in, Alperovitch said.

-He did not name either firm but said they worked in Internet infrastructure, which can include areas such as telecommunications, cloud computing and web hosting.
+He didn't name either firm but said they worked in areas such as webhosting.

-Once Hurricane Panda detected CrowdStrike's presence, the group exited that system and ceased further activity, he said.
+Once Hurricane Panda detected CrowdStrike's presence, the hacker group exited that system and ceased further activity, Alperovitch said.

+He attributed the success to CrowdStrike's focus on the attackers' intent and objectives, not just the tools that hackers use.

 "They realized that we had raised the cost and given the time and money wasted on the previous 0-day, decided it wasn't worth it," he said.
 "It was the first time we'd seen that."

-Alperovitch said the incident offered a new security plan for many U.S. firms facing attacks on their networks.
+Alperovitch said his company's success offered a new defensive security plan for many U.S. firms that face escalating attacks on their networks.